ojroques/nvim-osc52/README.md

 text from outside Neovim and pasting with <kbd>p</kbd> won't work.
 But you can still use the paste shortcut of your terminal emulator (usually
 <kbd>ctrl+shift+v</kbd>).

-If you want to paste the system clipboard with <kbd>p</kbd>, you should ignore this section and configure yourself the clipboard provider.
-Then for copying, simply use the mappings in [Usage](#usage).